Oishinbo

 Oishinbo (美味しんぼ) is a long-running Japanese cooking manga series written by Tetsu Kariya and drawn by Akira Hanasaki.
 The manga's title is a portmanteau of the Japanese word for "delicious", (美味しい, oishii), and the word for someone who loves to eat, (食いしん坊, kuishinbō).
 The series depicts the adventures of culinary journalist Shirō Yamaoka and his partner (and later wife), Yūko Kurita.
 It was published by Shogakukan between 1983 and 2008 in Big Comic Spirits, and resumed again on February 23, 2009, only to be put on an indefinite hiatus after the May 12, 2014, edition in the weekly Big Comic Spirits, following harsh criticism of Oishinbos treatment of the Fukushima Daiichi disaster.

 Before this suspension, Oishinbo was collected in 111 tankōbon volumes, making it the 18th longest manga released and among the best-selling manga series in history.
 The series was a perennial best-seller, selling 1.2 million copies per volume, for a total of more than 135 million copies sold.

 The series received the 1986 Shogakukan Manga Award for seinen/general manga.
-It was adapted as a 136-episode anime television series broadcast on Nippon Television from October 17, 1988, to March 17, 1992, followed by two sequel TV anime film specials in 1992 and 1993.
+It was adapted as a 136-episode anime television series by Shin-Ei Animation that was broadcast on Nippon Television from October 1988 to March 1992, followed by two sequel anime television film specials in 1992 and 1993.
+A new anime television series adaptation titled Shin Oishinbo is set to premiere in 2027.

 It was adapted into a live-action film directed by Azuma Morisaki, starring Kōichi Satō and Rentarō Mikuni, which premiered on April 13, 1996.
 The manga is licensed in English in North America by Viz Media.

 In March 2016, writer Tetsu Kariya announced on his blog that he wanted to end the manga after it returned from hiatus.
 He wrote that "30 years is too long for many things" and that he believed "it's about time to end it."

 Plot

-Oishinbo is a drama featuring journalist Shirō Yamaoka who works for Tōzai Shimbun.
+Oishinbo is a drama featuring journalist Shirō Yamaoka who works for the Tōzai Shimbun.
 He is a cynical food critic who is tasked by the newspaper's owner, along with the young Yūko Kurita, to provide recipes for the "ultimate menu".
 During their search, they encounter Yamaoka's fastidious and demanding father, Yūzan Kaibara, a famous gourmand who tries to sabotage Yamaoka's project.